-When You Start Needing Fuel on a Long Run?
+When Do You Start Eating on Long Runs?

-I tend to start taking in nutrition when I run 10 miles or more.
+I tend to start taking in nutrition when I go on long runs that are 10 miles or more.
 Some resources will tell you to start fueling after 75 minutes, and in45-minute increments until the end of your run, others suggest fueling more often, while others don’t fuel at all.
 I think the answer lies in what works best for you as an individual runner.

 Some people have sensitive stomachs and can’t handle much fuel, and they feel fine.
 Others might feel lightheaded or weak if they don’t take in fuel at regular intervals.
 I HIGHLY recommend experimenting on your long runs (well in advance of your race) to find out the best formula– it will likely take some trial and error.

 Just because someone tells you how often they fuel on a long run doesn’t mean that the same method will work for you.
 You don’t want to forget to hydrate either!
 If you take in a sugar-heavy snack and don’t drink while you’re doing it, the sugar rush can upset your stomach (I’ve had this happen to me with GU).
 On a side note, if you are consuming GU or Sport Beans (or any other fuel with electrolytes), you don’t need to carry a sports drink on the run– water is fine.

 What Are the Different Options for Eating on Long Runs?